shanelin0904/restaurant_list/README.md

  * rate of restaurant

-2.User can click restaurant to see further details, includes:
+2.User can click 詳細資訊(details) to see further details, includes:
  * catagory
  * address
  * phone number
  * simple description of restaurant
  * photo

+ 3.User can click 編輯(edit) to see change details, includes:
+ * catagory
+ * address
+ * phone number
+ * simple description of restaurant
+ * photo

+ 4.User can click trashcan icon to delete the restaurant above

+ 5.User can create a restaurant and its details

 ## Enviroment setup
 Node.js
 ## Start this Project